Luthaf/vesin/docs/src/benchmarks.rst

 The benchmark runs on multiple super-cell of diamond carbon, up to 3000 atoms, and considers two different cutoff: 5 Å and 10 Å.

-These results are for an Apple M1 Max CPU; if you want to run it on your own system, the corresponding script is in vesin's `GitHub repository
+The results below are for an AMD 3955WX CPU and an NVIDIA 4070 Ti SUPER GPU; if you want to run it on your own system, the corresponding script is in vesin's `GitHub repository <bench-script_>`_.
-<bench-script_>`_.

 .. _ASE: https://wiki.fysik.dtu.dk/ase/index.html
 .. _matscipy: http://libatoms.github.io/matscipy/